miketsmith91/obsidian-vault/Testing plugins/Testing github with a new note.md

-- this is a new note
+- this is a new note with some new changes